MV10/mv10.github.io/_posts/2018-02-01-reusable-dependency-injection-azure-function.md

 ## Using the Attributes

 Azure Functions are `static` classes, which makes them incompatible with the normal constructor-based DI.
 BorisWilhelms' solution was to create an `[Inject]` attribute which can be applied to Function parameters to declare dependencies.
-From there, yuka1984 created an injection-configuration custom Function trigger and changed the `[Inject]` attribute to also reference the function that registers the DI services.
+From there, yuka1984 created an injection-configuration custom Function trigger and changed the `[Inject]` attribute to also reference the function name that registers the DI services.
+I renamed the trigger to `[RegisterServicesTrigger]` to better reflect what happens when the Functions execute.

 Injection configuration is triggered by the injection request.